Kiuwan logo

 Infringement

-This risk of infringement is higher with open source software.
-This is because it doesn’t have the type of freedom from third-party infringement clauses that come with commercial licenses.
-Additionally, any programmer can add infringing code to open source software because it’s developed without traditional controls.
+Open-source software is more likely to be infringed because it lacks freedom from third-party infringement clauses with commercial licenses.
+Any programmer can add infringing code to open-source software because it’s developed without traditional controls.

 Restriction

-Another licensing risk with open source code is restriction.
-Some open source components are distributed under licenses that require that software that contains or is derived from it be freely distributed.
-Therefore, proprietary software may be “tainted,” obliging developers to make the code available and license the work as a whole at no charge.
+Another licensing risk with open-source code is restriction.
+Some open-source components are distributed under licenses that require that software that contains or is derived from it be freely distributed.
+Therefore, proprietary software may be “tainted,” obliging developers to make the code available and license the work at no charge.
 A software composition analysis can help DevSecOps teams uncover all of these issues.

 Using a Software Bill of Materials

-A software bill of materials (SBOM) is a resource that gives development teams an overview of all of the security, performance, and licensing issues related to their software.
-An SBOM lists all open source and third-party components in a codebase.
-It also includes the versions of the components, the patch status, and the governing licenses.
+A software bill of materials (SBOM) is a resource that gives development teams an overview of the security, performance, and licensing issues related to their software.
+An SBOM lists all open-source and third-party components in a codebase.
+It also includes the components’ versions, the patch status, and the governing licenses.

 How an SBOM Helps Keep Things Secure

-The concept of a bill of materials (BOM) comes from the manufacturing industry, where it’s used to list all of the raw materials, sub-assemblies, and parts to manufacture an end product.
+The concept of a bill of materials (BOM) comes from the manufacturing industry.
+A BOM lists all of the raw materials, sub-assemblies, and parts needed to manufacture an end product.
 Manufacturers can use the BOM to quickly identify and rectify problems related to their products, such as recalls or supply chain issues.
 Similarly, an SBOM helps teams keep track of all of the sub-components of their software to ensure patches and updates are installed when they should be.
 It also helps them ensure they aren’t violating any license agreements

 An SBOM is designed to be shared across an organization to provide transparency into the different software components produced throughout the software supply chain.
-The SBOM should be an integral part of every DevOps team’s cybersecurity strategy.
+The SBOM should be integral to every DevOps team’s cybersecurity strategy.

 Components of a Software Bill of Materials